DappioWonderlandGuide/guide/products-and-services.md

 ## Farm

 In our farming club, user may easily obtain high yields using different protocols on Solana by staking a liquidity provider (LP) token and earning token rewards.
-Dappio provides a **one-click farming** button for you to simply zap USDC token into our farming club.
-You can withdraw at anytime and get the rabate token from Dappio.
+Dappio provides a **one-click farming** button for you to simply zap USDC/Single Asset into our farming club.
+You can withdraw by LP/Single Asset/USDC at anytime from Dappio.

 ## Lend